 From reading this post, you may are no doubt thinking it can be difficult to pinpoint what is causing your mood changes/mood swings.
 It is therefore advisable to speak with both your doctor and naturopath (who would work together in an ideal world!) to identity the real cause of your moods.

-Once identified the cause can be treated with BICOM® Bioresonance therapy and naturopathic medicine (including herbal medicine, diet, nutritional supplements, lifestyle advice) you will be surprised how much better you will feel both physically and mentally.
+Using Naturopathic medicine (including herbal medicine, diet, nutritional supplements, lifestyle advice) you will be surprised how much better you can feel both physically and mentally.

-And for my ‘hormonally challenged patients’ I also provide bespoke hormone treatments including your own tailor-made hormone cream using BICOM® Bioresonance!
+And for my ‘hormonally challenged patients’ I also provide tailor-made hormone balancing creams!

 Book an Appointment Today